Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 ##### Jenny
 - Initial discovery
   - Talking points:
-    - "Data scientists not delivering"
+    - Data scientists are not delivering.
-      - "Qbiz defines this as inadequate data science throughput"
+      - Qbiz defines this as "inadequate data science throughput".
-    - "You cannot measure or manage your data science throughput without a data science assembly line."
+    - A company cannot measure or manage its data science throughput without a data science assembly line.
-    - "Data scientists' core function is building and validating models."
+    - Data scientists' core function is "building and validating models".
-      - "Building and validating models is in the middle of the assembly line."
+      - Building and validating models is in the middle of the assembly line.
-    - "Data scientists say they're spending all of their time not doing data science, instead doing EDA, munging, wrangling"
+    - Data scientists say they're spending all of their time not doing data science, instead doing EDA, munging, wrangling.
-      - "Qbiz names this as data scientists are spending all of their time getting their data to be 'manufacturing-ready'."
+      - Qbiz names this as "data scientists are spending all of their time getting their data to be 'manufacturing-ready'".
-      - "This is not their core function; that's why they're less effective at it."
+      - This is not their core function; that's why they're less effective at it.
+      - Data engineers are best at this.
     - Data science assembly lines:
-      1. Produce "manufacturing-ready" data.
+      1. Produce "manufacturing-ready" data
       2. Build and validate models
-      3. Decision actors using models
+      3. Deliver model outputs to decision actors
       4. Feedback on model performance
       5. Making sure models are predictably up-to-date
-      6. Real-time models
+      6. Real-time building/training of models
       7. &lt;Need to rethink 4,5,6 as maturity, not as separate steps.&gt;
-    - "The data science assembly line is inherently cross-functional, including IT, data engineers and architects, and even software engineers not in data."
+    - The data science assembly line is inherently cross-functional, including IT, data engineers and architects, and even software engineers not in data.
-      - "Qbiz understands all of these perspectives and how to translate between them."
+      - Qbiz understands all of these perspectives and how to translate between them.
   - Leading questions:
     - What has your ROI on data science been?
     - If your data scientists aren't delivering, what reasons do they give?